-- There are too many instructions – children with ASD often need a little extra time to process what you’re asking them to do and can feel overwhelmed if they’re asked to do too many things at once.
+- There are too many instructions – children with ASD often need extra time to process what you’re asking them to do and can feel overwhelmed if they’re asked to do too many things at once.

 - The instructions are too vague – children might have trouble cooperating if it isn’t clear what they’re supposed to do.
-For example, ‘Watch your shoes on the couch, Jo’ or ‘Do you want to go to bed, Susan?’.
+For example, ‘Watch your shoes on the couch, Jo’ or ‘Do you want to go to bed, Susan?’
 It’s best to be as clear as possible.

 Children with ASD typically have difficulty with social interactions and communication.
 So they might be uncooperative because they haven’t learned the appropriate behaviour for different social situations.
 Or they might not be able to manage the strong or difficult feelings – like anger, frustration or anxiety – that can come with being asked to do something you don’t want to do.